Alexander de Savornin Lohman

-Religiously, De Savornin Lohman, who was Reformed, was personally involved in the schism called the Doleantie, which was led by Kuyper.
+Religiously, De Savornin Lohman, who was Reformed, was personally involved in the 1886 Dutch Reformed Church split, which was led by Kuyper.
 The schism was a reaction against the progressive practices of the Dutch Reformed Church and De Savornin Lohman went on to become a member of the newly founded Reformed Churches in the Netherlands.
-While Kuyper favoured cooperation with Roman Catholics in parliament, De Savornin Lohman and his fellow Anti Revolutionaries were sceptical towards Roman Catholicism.
+While Kuyper favoured cooperation with Roman Catholics in parliament, De Savornin Lohman and his fellow Anti-Revolutionaries were sceptical towards Roman Catholicism.

-Professionally, De Savornin Lohman was employed by the Free University of Amsterdam to teach law and a Reformed outlook on science.
+Professionally, De Savornin Lohman was employed by the Vrije Universiteit Amsterdam to teach law and a Reformed outlook on science.
+He twice served as rector magnificus of that institution.
 In 1895 the conflict with Kuyper forced him to resign his post.
 It was twenty years before the two gentlemen were on speaking terms again.
 In 1896 he became member of the Royal Netherlands Academy of Arts and Sciences, he resigned from the Academy in 1914.

 In 1902 he acted as one of five arbitrators at The Hague in the Pious Fund of the Californias dispute between the United States and Mexico, the first dispute between states arbitrated by the Permanent Court of Arbitration.
 He also sat on the panel for the Sarvarkar Case in 1911.

 Alexander de Savornin Lohman died in The Hague aged 87.
 He was an important adviser to Queen Wilhelmina.